MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/files-in-native-mode.md

 - Export the files before running the Tool and save them in case anyone asks for them.

-- Update to the latest versions of Viva Engage Android, Viva Engage iOS, and Viva Engage Desktop apps, as older versions will have issues uploading files to SharePoint.
+- Update to the latest versions of Viva Engage Android, Viva Engage iOS, and Viva Engage Desktop apps, as older versions have issues uploading files to SharePoint.

 - If third-party APIs are used to upload files, use the [latest version of Upload files into Viva Engage groups](https://developer.yammer.com/v1.0/docs/upload-files-into-yammer-groups).
-The previous versions will be blocked and the file upload won’t work.
+The previous versions are blocked and the file upload won’t work.

-- Notify users that this migration is going to happen, and that files in Viva Engage private messages will be deleted, and no longer accessible.
+- Notify users in advance of the migration.
+Specifically, inform them that files in Viva Engage private messages will be deleted and no longer accessible.
 Only the latest version of the file is migrated to SharePoint, and the previous versions aren't copied.
 The follower count isn't copied.
 Users can no longer mark files as official.

 ## Admin step-by-step experience